LukeShortCloud/lifepages/src/sales/representative.rst

 Book Recommendations
 --------------------

+In order of highest recommendation to lowest:

-1. Never Split the Difference
+-  Never Split the Difference
-2. Challenger Sale
+-  Challenger Sale
+-  New Sales.
+Simplified.
-3. Getting to Yes
+-  Getting to Yes
+-  The Qualified Sales Leader
-4. Getting More
+-  Getting More
-5. The One Thing
+-  The One Thing
-6. Secrets of Closing the Sale
+-  Secrets of Closing the Sale
-7. SPIN Selling
+-  SPIN Selling
-8. The New Solution Selling
+-  The New Solution Selling

 History
 -------